18 BEST Hikes Near Calgary (Easy & Hard!)

 This loop hike is quick and easy and will take you across a beautiful bridge.
 You can complete the hike going in either direction, and it may take you as little as 10 minutes, depending on how quick of a hiker you are.

 For Canadian Rockies hikes, this one isn’t the most exciting, with few views, and the main highlight is crossing the bridge itself.
-We recommend combining this hike with either another hike or a day at Kananaskis Lakes, as it is quite a journey out from Calgary for such a short hike.
+We recommend combining this hike with either another hike on this list or a day at Kananaskis Lakes, as it is quite a journey out from Calgary for such a short hike.

 Arethusa Cirque

-• Length: 4.5 km (loop)
+- Length: 4.5 km (loop)

-• Elevation Gain: 278 meters
+- Elevation Gain: 278 meters

-• Time Estimate: 2-4 hours
+- Time Estimate: 2-4 hours

-• Route Type: Loop
+- Route Type: Loop

-• When to Go: Larch Season
+- When to Go: Larch Season

-• Drive Time from Calgary: 1.5 Hours
+- Drive Time from Calgary: 1.5 Hours

+As a well-known, family-friendly hike in Kananaskis, I wasn’t expecting much from Arethusa Cirque.
 But boy, was I wrong about my perceptions of this one.
-The views from the trail completely blew me away, and it quickly shot up to one of my favorite larch hikes in Alberta.
+The views from the trail completely blew me away, and it quickly became one of my favorite larch hikes in Alberta.

 If you are looking for an easy half-day larch hike, put Arethusa Cirque on your list.
 This is a loop trail that I would suggest taking clockwise.
 One very steep and loose section is better to ascend than descend – especially with children or older hikers.

 Since it’s over 1.5 hours from Calgary, I highly recommend combining Arethusa Cirque with Ptarmigan Cirque, as the trailheads are right next to each other.
-Ptarmigan Cirque is another family friendly larch hike with slightly different views!
+Ptarmigan Cirque is another family-friendly larch hike with slightly different views!

 Ptarmigan Cirque

-• Length: 3.4 km
+- Length: 3.4 km

-• Elevation Gain: 240 Meters
+- Elevation Gain: 240 Meters

-• Time Estimate: 1-3 Hours
+- Time Estimate: 1-3 Hours

-• Route Type: Loop
+- Route Type: Loop

-• When to Go: Larch Season
+- When to Go: Larch Season

-• Drive Time from Calgary: 1.5 Hours
+- Drive Time from Calgary: 1.5 Hours

-Since I mentioned it, let’s talk about Ptarmigan Cirque, right next to the trailhead for Arethusa Cirque.
+Since I mentioned it, let’s talk about Ptarmigan Cirque, which is right next to the trailhead for Arethusa Cirque.
 It’s a fantastic hike for Calgarians, especially during the larch season, as thousands of larch trees are in the area.
 During late September, this whole area turns a golden yellow.

 To start, park near the Highwood Meadows Trail and cross Highway 40, follow the well-trodden trail, and walk until you get a stunning open vista of the larches.
+For a longer and slightly more challenging hike, you can also consider Pocaterra Ridge!

 Troll Falls

-• Length: 3.4 km
+- Length: 3.4 km

-• Elevation Gain: 151 meters
+- Elevation Gain: 151 meters

-• Time Estimate: 1 hour
+- Time Estimate: 1 hour

-• Route Type: Out & Back
+- Route Type: Out & Back

-• When to Go: Year Round
+- When to Go: Year Round

-• Drive Time from Calgary: 1.15 Hours
+- Drive Time from Calgary: 1.15 Hours

 If you are planning a trip in the winter, hiking poles and microspikes may be helpful for you here.
 If you and the family already have plans to ski at Nakiska or hit up the Kananaskis Nordic Spa we recommend combining your outing with Troll Falls for a wonderful day!